TommasoMosca/LB2/README.md

 # LB2
-python script used for the project \
+These are the Python script used for the project \
-creation of charts